canonical-ols/snapstore-snap-docs/docs/how-to/overrides.md

 Authentication is performed using Ubuntu SSO, and users need to be authorised from the CLI on the server using:

-    sudo snap-proxy add-admin becky@example.com
+    sudo enterprise-store add-admin becky@example.com

 On the client side, you authenticate by:

     snap-store-proxy-client login

-Overrides are managed in the same way as with the `snap-proxy` command above, e.g.:
+Overrides are managed in the same way as with the `enterprise-store` command above, e.g.:

     snap-store-proxy-client list-overrides